icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

 Getting Started with your XMOS Motor & Motion Control Kit
 =========================================================

-The XMOS Motor & Motion Control Kit contains a combination of hardware and software modules developed by Synapticon using SOMANET technology and XMOS multicore microcontrollers, with a smaple BLDC motor.
+The XMOS Motor & Motion Control Kit contains a combination of hardware and software modules developed by Synapticon using SOMANET technology and XMOS multicore microcontrollers, with a sample BLDC motor.
 The kit can be assembled in different configurations depending on the type of motor and communications interface you require.
 Currently there are two hardware configurations:

    * Drive DC 100 with EtherCAT comms and BLDC motor with Hall sensor encoding
    * Drive DC 100 with EtherCAT comms and BLDC motor with Quadrature encoder and Hall sensor encoding